nais/doc/docs/workloads/how-to/debugging.md

 # Debugging workloads

-If you have problems getting your pods running you should check out the official documentation from Kubernetes:
+A useful place to start when you have problems getting your pods running is the [troubleshooting guide](troubleshooting.md).

+It can also be useful to check out the official documentation from Kubernetes.
+Keep in mind that in the kubernetes documentation, the term "application" is a more general concept that a NAIS application.

 - [Troubleshoot Applications](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-application/)
 - [Debug Running Pods](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-running-pod/)

-!!! info
-    Applications in the context above is not the NAIS applications.
-    Debugging a NAIS applications resource is done with `kubectl describe application $app_name`.

 ## `kubectl` debug